 To those who have been subjected to this standard in religion, it is a dire load to carry, many have tried, all have failed.
 It is this losing agenda and consequently self-righteousness of others that has driven many from the church and closed their ears to hearing the Truth at all.

-When those that claim to aspire to perfection, or at least present the image of perfection then place that standard on others, they subject them to a standard that is impossible to follow and they crush the spirit of those who hunger for righteousness.
+When those that claim to aspire to perfection, or at least present the image of perfection then place that standard on others, they subject others to a standard that is impossible to follow and they crush the spirit of those who truly hunger for righteousness.

 Matthew 7:1-2 “Do not judge, or you will be judged.
 For with the same judgment you pronounce, you will be judged; and with the measure you use, it will be measured to you.”